erex/r-revealjs.additions/README.md

 ```

 ### Render the presentation

+To see an example of the rendered template, [click here](https://publicus.github.io/r-revealjs.additions/).
+Use the spacebar on your keyboard to advance through the slides.

 To see your presentation, click `Knit` at the top of the RStudio window.
 An HTML file and `your_presentation_name_files` folder will be generated alongside the presentation document on your computer.
 You can open that HTML file in any web browser (preferably [Google Chrome](https://www.google.com/chrome/)).